I stumbled across your site about 6 weeks ago and read

 a beginner, resistance can be increased quite frequently whenever

-exercises typically allows for continued progress for a number
+exercises typically allow for continued progress for a number

 of years.
 Advanced weight trainee's increases typically occur